Home

 • Will a photo board or wedding slide show device be provided?

-• Are DJ’s and live bands permitted?
-Does the hall have a decent size dance floor?
+• Does the hall have a decent size dance floor?

 • Is the hall wheelchair accessible and are the rest rooms ADA compliant?